OneLiteFeatherNET/Microtus/Writerside/topics/Overview.md

 # Microtus

-Hey and welcome to our documentation from the Project Microtus.
+Hey and welcome to the documentation over the Project Microtus.

-Overview articles give background information and provide context to a particular subject.
-Their goal is to explain a concept, not to teach or give instructions.
+This wiki contains only the change which are made to the project.
+When you need more information about Minestom itself please visit their dedicated [wiki](https://wiki.minestom.net/).

-## What is product/service/concept
+## What is Microtus?

-Provide some background and context, explain choices and alternatives.